savonet/book/language.md

 In Liquidsoap, some type variables can also be constrained so that they cannot be replaced by any type, but only specific types.
-A typical example is the multiplication function `*` operates on integers or on floats, and can therefore be given both the types
+A typical example is the multiplication function `*`, which operates on both integers and floats, and can therefore be given both the types

 ```